lsst-ts/vanward/doc/index.rst

 .. prompt:: bash

-  release_tickets.py "ts_xml 9.0"
+  release_tickets.py 9.0

-The argument is the Releases label used in the CAP Jira project for the given XML release.
+The argument is the numeric portion of the Releases label used in the CAP Jira project for the given XML release.

 Both scripts require authentication to the project Jira site.
 Those are provided by a file (`.jira_auth`) in your home directory containing a line each for your Jira username and password.